AUMSA/2020-MSA-content/README.md

 > *To ensure all the bootcamps & workshops to be run smoothly, please **mute** your microphone as we will have a Q&A session at the end of the bootcamps.*

-## MSA Projects
+## MSA Assessments
-Please read through the criteria on the respective GitHub documentation to get more information about respective project.
+Each bootcamp will have one assessment to complete.
+Please read through the criteria on the respective GitHub documentation to get more information about respective assessment.

 ###  Microsoft Learn
 Completing the modules on the [Microsoft learn platform](https://docs.microsoft.com/en-us/learn/) would significantly help you get better understanding of the topics covered in this program.